pat/thinking-sphinx/v4/rake_tasks.md

 * Populate data for SQL-backed indices (`ts:sql:index`)
 * Start the Sphinx daemon (`ts:start`)
 * Populate data for real-time indices (`ts:rt:index`)

-### Legacy Real-Time Tasks

-Prior to v3.4.0, the following tasks were used for managing real-time indices:

-{% highlight sh %}
-# For populating data - the equivalent of ts:index
-rake ts:generate
-# For rebuilding Sphinx's setup - the equivalent of ts:rebuild
-rake ts:regenerate
-{% endhighlight %}